stegripe/rawon/docs/COOKIES_SETUP.md

 - Never share your cookies file with anyone
 - Use a throwaway account, NOT your main account
 - The cookies file contains sensitive authentication data
-- Add `cookies.txt` to your `.gitignore` to prevent accidental commits

 ---